NOTE: All rule changes/modifications for the 2007 season are in bold italics. All rule changes for the 2006 season are in italics.

 XVIII.
 ROSTER PROTECTION

-B. Any player on a rotoball team’s final roster (active roster or reserve list ) at the end of the year (to be approved by other owners at the end of the season) is eligible to be retained on the 15-man protected roster prior to the following season’s rotoball auction.
+B. Any player on a rotoball team’s OFF-SEASON roster (see section III:D) is eligible to be retained on the 10+LTC protected roster prior to the following season’s rotoball auction.

-C. Players on a rotoball team’s final roster at the end of the season can be retained on the active roster at the start of the next season as long as he is still affiliated with an eligible National League team—even if he does not make a National League active roster.
+C. Players on rotoball team’s OFF-SEASON roster can be retained on the active roster at the start of the next season as long as he is still affiliated with an eligible National League team—even if he does not make a National League active roster.
 His salary will subsequently count against the $2.60 available on draft day.

 F. The cumulative salaries of players protected prior to auction day are deducted from a team’s 260-cent payroll, and the balance is available for acquisition of the remaining players needed to complete the team’s 23-man roster.